 The information contained in this section should be read in conjunction with "ITEM 1.
 CONSOLIDATED FINANCIAL STATEMENTS".
-This discussion contains forward-looking statements, which relate to future events or the future performance or financial condition of Owl Rock Technology Finance Corp. and involves numerous risks and uncertainties, including, but not limited to, those described in our Form 10-K for the fiscal year ended December 31, 2022 and in "ITEM 1A.
+This discussion contains forward-looking statements, which relate to future events or the future performance or financial condition of Blue Owl Technology Finance Corp. and involves numerous risks and uncertainties, including, but not limited to, those described in our Form 10-K for the fiscal year ended December 31, 2022, our Form 10-Q for the quarter ended March 31, 2023 in "ITEM 1A.
 RISK FACTORS."
 This discussion also should be read in conjunction with the "Cautionary Statement Regarding Forward Looking Statements" set forth on page 1 of this Quarterly Report on Form 10-Q. Actual results could differ materially from those implied or expressed in any forward-looking statements.